Are you solving a similar problem?

 Mistake number 5: What about returns in e-commerce terms and conditions?

 In the general terms and conditions for e-shops, you must inform your customers about the possibilities and methods of claiming goods – i.e. include a complaints procedure.
-Consumers have the right to make a claim if the defect occurs within 24 months of receipt.
-Customers can make a claim by phone, email, in writing or by sending a claim form.
+Consumers have the right to make a claim if the defect in the goods they have purchased is apparent within two years of receipt.
+Customers can make a complaint by phone, e-mail, in writing or by sending a complaint form.
 What they can claim depends on the type of defect:

 What is important to remember about claims in the terms and conditions?

-• It is up to the customer to decide how to resolve the complaint, but the solution must be appropriate to the type of defect and the situation.
+- It is up to the customer to decide how to resolve the complaint, and the choice must be appropriate to the nature of the defect and not unreasonable.

-• You must inform the customer of the acceptance of the claim within a maximum of 3 working days.
+- You must inform the customer of the acceptance of the complaint without undue delay, within 3 working days at the latest.

-• You must deal with the complaint (for example, including repair) within 30 days of the complaint.
+- You must settle the complaint (including, for example, the repair) within 30 days of the complaint.

-• If you need more time, you must agree with the customer.
+- If you need more time, you must agree with the customer.
 This is most often the case, for example, when sending goods to suppliers for assessment.
-The customer should always agree to a longer period of time for dealing with the claim.
+Without an agreement, the consumer is entitled to withdraw from the contract after this period.

-In practice, however, it is a good idea to deal with the matter in a tailored way and perhaps find ways to avoid complicated rules from the point of view of the business.
+In practice, however, it is a good idea to deal with the matter in a tailored way and perhaps find ways to avoid complicated rules from the perspective of the business.

 Mistake number 6: Insufficient information about the goods